artigraph/artigraph/README.md

 Artigraph is a tool to improve the authorship, management, and quality of data.
 It emphasizes that the core deliverable of a data pipeline or workflow is the data, not the tasks.

 Artigraph is hosted by the [LF AI and Data Foundation](https://lfaidata.foundation) as a Sandbox project.
+See our [deck](https://docs.google.com/presentation/d/1KLM9r0L5sTbpb_UPR5nx4fil-7fO-UnmhTeatSiaN3Y) or [presentation](https://wiki.lfaidata.foundation/download/attachments/7733341/GMT20220127-140219_Recording_3840x2160.mp4?version=1&modificationDate=1643716019000&api=v2) (@6m35s) requesting Sandbox incubation.

+## Community

+We're excited to hear from anyone interested in the project - feel free to introduce yourself over in the [Intro Discussions](https://github.com/artigraph/artigraph/discussions/categories/intros)!
+See our [support page](SUPPORT.md) for help or our [contributing page](CONTRIBUTING.md) for guidelines.

 ## Installation